4 Important Tips on Writing a Research Paper Title

 - Nurses on the Move: A Quantitative Report on How Meditation Can Improve Nurse Performance

 Related: Ready with your title and looking forward to manuscript submission?
-Check these journal selection guidelines now!
-(Infographic)
+Here’s a comprehensive course to help you identify the right journal.

 All four of these titles may describe very similar studies—they could even be titles for the same study!
 As you can see, they give very different impressions.